SebastianEsp/HadesRandomizerMod/README.md

 - Health is randomly restored
 - Only weapon aspects affecting primary weapons can be randomly rolled
 - Some particle effects does not render correctly
-- Sometimes secondary weapons are not removed before a new weapon is addedd casuing the secondary attack to use all previous secondary weapon effects
+- Sometimes secondary weapons are not removed before a new weapon is addedd casuing the secondary attack to use all previous secondary weapon effects (possibly fixed, requires more testing)